top of page

 What do we need to know before we leave the garage?

-• Pre-trip your assigned truck.
+• Do a pre-trip inspection of your assigned truck.

 What should we do out on the job?